jsenv/jsenv-lighthouse-score-impact/readme.md

 When outside a github workflow you must provide `{ projectDirectoryUrl, githubToken, repositoryOwner, repositoryName, pullRequestNumber }` "manually" to `reportLighthouseScoreMergeImpact`.

-For tavis it would be something as below.
+For Travis it would be something as below.

 ```js
 import { reportLighthouseScoreMergeImpact } from "@jsenv/lighthouse-score-merge-impact"